 - Robot Wars would end with Craig Charles reciting a four-line poem about the episode's events that always ended "...on Robot Wars", after which Charles would salute the camera and say "Bye".
 Doubles as a Mad Libs Catchphrase.

 - Any single member of the cast of Roundhouse: "Reprise the theme song and roll the credits!"
+In the final episode, everyone joined in to say it.

-- Saturday Night Live would have various ways to end the "Weekend Update'' segment.
+- Saturday Night Live would have various ways to end the "Weekend Update" segment.

 - Chevy Chase and Jane Curtin borrowed the sign off from The Groove Tube, "Good night, and have a pleasant tomorrow."
 Later borrowed again by Tina Fey.